alex-654/workbook/book_summary/completed_code/2 High-Quality Code.md

   provide more insight into class design than focusing on class cohesion.
 - Good Encapsulation
     - Minimize accessibility of classes and members
-    - Don’t expose member data in public
+    - Don’t expose member data in public.
       Abstraction and encapsulation are related because, without encapsulation, abstraction tends to break down.
 In my experience, either you have both abstraction and encapsulation or you have neither.
 There is no middle ground.
       With true encapsulation, programmers would not be able to see implementation details at all
-- Favor read-time convenience to write-time convenience Favoring a technique that speeds write-time convenience at the expense of read-time convenience is a false economy
+- Favor read-time convenience to write-time convenience.
+  Favoring a technique that speeds write-time convenience at the expense of read-time convenience is a false economy

 ## 6.3 Design and Implementation Issues